 How Does Crowdpurr Trivia Work?

-Crowdpurr lets you create Trivia Games based on our 100% original pre-written Trivia Categories like Sports, Movies, Music, and Celebrities or write your own custom-content trivia game with your questions and answers.
+Crowdpurr lets you create Trivia Games using our 100% original pre-written Trivia Categories like Sports, Movies, Music, and Celebrities.
+Alternatively, you can even write your own custom-content trivia game with your questions and answers.
 You can create a trivia game about your company, family, brand, event, etc. Feel free to have fun and add pictures!

 Trivia Games ask questions that always have a correct answer.
-When a crowd-member answers correctly within the question's points-timer, they are awarded points - the faster the more points.
-If they answer wrong, they lose points.
+When a crowd-member answers correctly within the question's points-timer, they are awarded points - the faster they answer, the more points.
+If they answer wrong, they can lose points.

 You can ask questions like: